imaneaity/TerraProject/README.md

     - Route 53 DNS config

 At this stage however the code is written in one single main.tf file and the values and passwords are hardcoded.

+3. Add variables and not hardcode values and password.

+4. Add a module to better organize the project.

 ![](./web-app/architecture.png)